Welcome to the RHS Counseling Office

 GUIDANCE AND COUNSELING

-- Aiding students in resolving personal problems.
+- Aiding students in resolving personal problems

-- Careers and career training opportunities.
+- Informing students about careers and career training opportunities

 - Scholarships: Many scholarships are available, and students are urged to watch for deadlines for applications.

-Personal Curriculums At RHS
+Personal Curricula At RHS

 A Personal Curriculum is available to all R.H.S. students.
 The Personal Curriculum is a process used to modify the Michigan Merit Curriculum.
 A Personal Curriculum modifies credit requirements and/or content expectations based on the individual learning needs of a student.